SAT: Dynamic Spatial Aptitude Training for Multimodal Language Models: : Spatial Aptitude Training

 \subsection{Generating Dynamic Spatial QA}

-Grounded in spatial cognitive tests \cite{anderson2013role, brucato2023measuring, vasilyeva2012development}, we outline five different complex tasks that require reasoning about egocentric actions taken, object movements, and allocentric perspectives.
-We generate $86$K QAs on $13$K images.
+Grounded in spatial cognitive tests~\citep{anderson2013role, brucato2023measuring, vasilyeva2012development}, we outline five different complex tasks that require reasoning about egocentric movements, object movements, and allocentric perspectives.
+We generate $48$K QAs on $13$K images.
 The high-level idea behind generating such QAs is illustrated in Figure \ref{fig:dataset_task}.
 Given a frame in a simulated environment, we take an action and formulate QAs based on how the 3D orientation of objects changes based on the action taken.
 Below, we outline the specific approach for each of the question types.

 \xhdr{Egocentric Movement.} This is based on the ``moving room test'' \cite{anderson2013role}, a fundamental test designed to assess and improve spatial cognitive development in children.
 This test aims to measure if an agent can judge how they moved given two frames.
-This is useful beyond just measuring spatial cognition since high accuracy on this task can help pseudo-annotating navigation data from just egocentric videos.
-We take a random action from the choices of rotating left or right by an angle sampled randomly.
-We also randomly choose to move forward by a random distance.
-We take the first frame and the frame after taking this movement action.
-Based on the actions taken, we formulate a question of the type: \textit{How did the camera taking the video likely move?} with the answer being the action sequence taken.
-We only take at most two steps (rotating and moving forward) since we want to ensure only one correct answer of what movement happened from the first frame to the end frame.
+This is useful beyond just measuring spatial cognition since this task can help judge navigation trajectories from egocentric videos in embodied applications.
+We take a random action from the choices of rotating left or right by a random angle, or moving left/right by a random distance.
+Note that \emph{moving} and \emph{rotating} are different since a camera can be moving left while rotating right.
+Based on the action taken, we formulate a question of the type: \textit{How did the camera taking the video likely rotate/move?} with the answer being the action sequence taken.
 We have $6.9$K training image-QA pairs of this type.
-The test performance on this task is denoted as { {\textbf{EgoM}}} in the tables.
+This is denoted as { {\textbf{EgoM}}} in the tables.
+More details of the exact simulator actions taken to generate this are in the appendix.